Applying to university can mean learning some new terminology. Here are some common terms and ways to tailor your degree to your interests.

 A minor is a secondary subject that complements your major.

-Minors require 8-10 courses and provide breadth to your degree.
-They can be within your faculty or from a different faculty.
-There are minors available at Waterloo, allowing you to easily combine two or more subjects.
+Minors require 8-10 courses and can be related or unrelated to your major.
+There are many minors available at Waterloo, allowing you to easily combine two or more subjects.

 What is an option?